ohhdemgirls/bithammer/README.md

   1. To block BitTorrent, block ports 6881 to 6999 (easy, but not always effective)
   2. To block devices, use the MAC ids from BitHammer: http://blog.dlink.com/how-to-block-devices-from-your-home-network/
-  3. To slow down BitTorrent so other traffic takes precedence, configure "Traffic Shaping" or "Quality of Service (QoS)" - this depends on your router.
+  3. To slow down BitTorrent so other traffic takes precedence, configure "Traffic Shaping" or "Quality of Service (QoS)"; this depends on your router.